-Steve: Hey, it's called 'mine'
+Steve: Hey, it's called "mine."

 We've enjoyed our visit to Colmar and our stay at Maison Jund.
 Small family run hotels like this are one of the great accommodations values in Europe.
 Now it's time to continue our travels.
-We're on the way to three historical destinations: Reims, Epernay, and our first stop, Verdun.
+We're on the way to three historical destinations: Reims, Épernay, and our first stop, Verdun.

 At the much-pummeled Fort Douaumont you can tour an underground bunker and tunnels and see the remnants of a World War I command center.

 The Ossuaire de Douaumont is the thought-provoking culmination of any visit to Verdun.
-This tomb is the final resting place of 130,000 unidentified French and Germans who died in the muddy trenches of Verdun.
+This huge tomb is the final resting place of 130,000 unidentified French and Germans who died in the muddy trenches of Verdun.

-From a shocking lesson in 20th century warfare we make our way next to the cathedral in Reims for a visit to one of Europe's greatest gothic cathedrals.
+From a shocking lesson in 20th-century warfare we make our way next to the cathedral in Reims for a visit to one of Europe's greatest gothic cathedrals.
 This autoroute zips us quickly and efficiently across France.
 The only reason to stop is to pay the modest tolls and to enjoy some of Europe's slickest rest stops.

 The thoughtful French decorate their freeways with modern art...and label the sights we'll be passing by.
 We'll be in Reims in 31 kilometers: that's about 20 miles.
 For locals, Reims is "Rance."
-It rhymes with France.
+It rhymes with "France."

 The cathedral of Reims is a glorious example of Gothic architecture.
 In a moment, we'll tour the cathedral, but first let's see how it's built.
 Steve and I like to illustrate the structure of a Gothic church by building one out of tourists.
 It only takes 13 — six columns, six buttresses, and a spire.

 Bread and water are free.
-To get more politely ask "encore, s'il vous plait."
+To get more, politely ask "encore, s'il vous plait."

 Since then, this bubbly sparkly white wine is synonymous with a first class celebration the world over.